Who is Next Gen Men?

 We received a grant from the Alberta Status of Women in 2017 to launch our Equity Focused Leadership program.

 Next Gen Men is an approved Special Interest group with the YRDSB.
 We are very grateful to the many amazing teachers, school administrators, and community resource facilitators that have championed our after-school program and helped us expand across the York Region!

 360ºkids is one of York Region’s longstanding community resource groups providing programs and supports for families, children, and at-risk and homeless youth.
 Their holistic approach is: Surrounding kids in crisis with care.
 360ºkids serves as our Organizational Mentor for the OTF Youth Opportunity Fund.

 Girls Inc. of York Region has been empowering girls and young women in the York Region since 1979.
-We partnered with Girls Inc. to host a special ‘Gentleman’s Bash‘ event for grade 8 guys to celebrate their graduation and prepare for the transition to high school, to complement their annual ‘Diva Ball‘ experience for grade 8 girls.
+We partner with Girls Inc. to host special events for grade 8 guys to celebrate their graduation from junior high school prepare for the transition to high school, to complement the annual ‘Diva Ball‘ experience for grade 8 girls.

 YouthREX’s team at York University supported our initial efforts to evaluate, measure, and improve the impact of our programs and helped us produce our first report card!
 We were part of YouthREX’s first cohort of Customized Evaluation Supports, which offers one-on-one evaluation supports for grassroots youth organizations across Ontario.

 BroTalk is a free, confidential and anonymous service from Kids Help Phone that provides counselling and information to help teen guys (and those who identify as male) tackle their challenges and stresses, big or small.
 It’s a great resource that we like to let the young men in our programs know about!